andrepazleal/andrepazleal.github.io/index.md

 Remember a few things, create 3 or more white slides and change the slide duration for more than the standard 3sec, why:

 • First slide it loads the script and the video intro;<br>
-• Second slide, after pressing the arrow, loads the UX, the content of the slide, the text for the user, must be inserted on the Slide Accesibility panel, the button on the right side of the Slide Label Name.<br>
+• Second slide, after pressing the arrow, loads the UI, the content of the slide, the text for the user, must be inserted on the Slide Accesibility panel, the button on the right side of the Slide Label Name.<br>
 • Third slide or last slide, display the end message of the topic.

 Things I want to change in the future: